 Foundation Stage 1

-Welcome to our F1 unit, Red Base!
+Welcome to Summer Term in Red Base!

 We have so many exciting learning opportunities planned, some of which will be based in our outdoor area.
 Children will be encouraged to learn outside come rain or shine, so please ensure that your child is dressed for this.
 A sun hat and cream for sunny days, and a warm coat and suitable footwear for the colder ones.